 3) Lower costs

 By virtue of never having to call out a technician to scale up/down or maintain your multi-line telephone system, you save money!
-What’s more, the best VoIP providers will supply desktop and mobile apps with which your staff can make and receive unlimited calls.
+What’s more, the best VoIP providers will supply VoIP apps with which your staff can make and receive unlimited calls.

 These apps forego the need for expensive desk phones, saving you money in hardware costs in addition to the aforementioned maintenance costs.